Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Falls from ladders are more common during the holidays as people are putting up holiday lights and decorations on rooftops and other high places.

 Shorts in electrical lights or open flames from candles, lighters or matches start tree fires.
 Well-watered trees are typically not a hazard; however a dry and neglected tree can be.
-Watch this video clip on a dry tree versus a high moisture tree fire.

 Many toys have small parts that can easily be bitten or twisted off, such as buttons and eyes, causing a young child to choke, so be sure to check for small parts or choking hazards.